ietf-teep/architecture/draft-ietf-teep-architecture.md

     A TA developer or Device Administrator chooses a particular TAM based on whether the TAM is trusted by a device or set of devices.
-The TAM is trusted by a device if the TAM's public key is an authorized Trust Anchor in the device.
+The TAM is trusted by a device if the TAM's public key is, or chains up to, an authorized
+    Trust Anchor in the device.
 A TA developer or Device Administrator may run their own TAM, however the devices they wish to manage must include this TAM's pubic key in the Trust Anchor list.